algorealmInc/SwarmNL/examples/replication/README.md

 ## Peer cloning

-In this example, we expect a node to clone the data in the buffer of the specified peer ID when it calls `clone`.
+In this example, we expect a node to clone the data in the buffer of the specified replica peer when it calls `clone`.

 To run this example, cd into the root of this directory and in separate terminals launch the following commands: